 Keeping spirits high is all part of effectively managing a remote team.
 If staff are ill, then allow them to rest up and take the day off.
 Encouraging presenteeism is damaging for remote workers as they don’t feel as though they can be trusted if they take time away from their desks.

 Similarly, instill a degree of trust and flexibility in your employees.
 Just because everyone is working from home, that doesn’t mean they’re now also always available.
 Respect people’s personal lives after hours and let your team get the job done during the 9-5 – or give them the flexibility to work whenever fits them best.

 5. Make Time To Socialise

-Keep your remote team’s spirits alive with some scheduled time for socialising.
-A virtual get together will help to form bonds between colleagues and inspire better work as a result.
+Keep your remote team’s spirits alive with some scheduled time for socializing.
+A virtual get-together will help to form bonds between colleagues and inspire better work as a result.

 Remember, a lot of your team members could be feeling vulnerable, isolated or disorientated by this new way of working, so it’s important to put the time aside to have a bit of fun.
 The best way to establish a basic level of social interaction is to allow team members time to talk about non-work matters – and if you’re feeling generous, why not throw a fun virtual quiz?!

 Online learning platforms are one of the most common methods for delivering industry-standard training courses nowadays, and with remote workers enjoying a little more time in their day, why not use this time to upskill your employees?

 With many training budgets cut as a result of the pandemic – if your firm can afford to – it makes sense to try and snap up a bargain and enroll your team onto a relevant course to boost their skills.
 Online learning communities such as Skillshare, Udemy, or Codecademy are the ideal services to enhance your remote team’s aptitudes.